 Restart your computer.

-How to fix wallpaper being blurry in Windows 11?
+How to fix Wallpaper being blurry in Windows 11?

 Why are my wallpapers low quality in Windows 11?